The Dos and Don’ts of Finishing Basement Walls

-With the cost of living space going up, many homeowners are looking down—creating a “finished” basement—to expand their home’s square footage.
-This can be an affordable solution to cramped quarters, but a basement’s concrete walls require special attention.
-Basements are surrounded by soil, allowing moisture to leak through cracks or seep through the concrete itself, resulting in damp or humid conditions.
-Read on for must-know info on what to do (and not do) when finishing basement walls to achieve quality, comfortable conditions.
+With the cost of living space going up, many homeowners are looking down to expand their home’s square footage with a finished basement.
+These spaces can be affordable solution to cramped quarters, but a basement’s concrete walls require special attention before the space is comfortably habitable.
+Basements are surrounded by soil, and moisture in the soil can leak through cracks in walls or seep through the concrete itself, resulting in damp or humid conditions indoors.

-While community building rules differ, in general, you will not need a permit just to seal or paint the concrete basement walls.
-If you’re going to build new walls inside the existing concrete walls, however, and/or run wiring or plumbing in the walls, you probably will need a permit.
 Because basement remodels are not visible from the curb, some homeowners may consider skipping the permit application, but failure to obtain a permit can result in a number of problems.
-You may need to pay a steep fine or have to remove the walls if the local building authority finds out.
+You may need to eventually pay a steep fine or have to remove the walls and other updates if the local building authority finds out.
 What’s more, not getting a permit can hold up the sale of your home: When prospective buyers discover that your basement doesn’t match the description recorded in the county records, they may be unwilling to make an offer.

 DON’T finish walls until the basement is dry.

 Even if your basement walls have no visible cracks or leaks you may still have moisture issues.
 A simple DIY test will help you to find out.
-Tape a one-foot by one-foot square of plastic sheeting (plastic kitchen wrap will do) to the concrete wall in your basement with duct tape, and leave it in place for 24 hours.
+Tape a 1-foot by 1-foot square of plastic sheeting (plastic kitchen wrap will do) to the concrete wall in your basement with duct tape, and leave it in place for 24 hours.
 Then remove the tape and examine the sheeting.
-If condensation is present inside of the plastic, there’s a humidity problem.
+If condensation is present inside of the plastic, there’s a moisture problem.

 DO use wall construction materials designed for basements.